 A study by Oxford University has shown that grandparents play a vital role in increasing children’s well being (emotional and behavioural).

 Becoming a parent for the first time is life altering.
 Equally important to the addition of a growing family is a community.
 As well as a strong support of friends and family.
-In addition, self care and healthy parenting go hand in hand.
+In addition, self care and healthy new parenting styles go hand in hand.

 As an independent working adult, tackling parenting in the same way you would a new career or responsibility would be the pragmatic thing to do.